broadinstitute/dsp-appsec-infrastructure-apps/README.md

     - _Regular_ [release channel](https://cloud.google.com/kubernetes-engine/docs/concepts/release-channels) for cluster/node upgrades

-2. Then, it installs] GKE Config Connector (via [shared/cnrm.sh](shared/cnrm.sh) script) into `system` pool.
+2. Then, it installs GKE Config Connector (via [shared/cnrm.sh](shared/cnrm.sh) script) into `system` pool.

     [Config Connector](https://cloud.google.com/config-connector/docs/overview)
     is a new GKE cluster add-on that enables declarative deployment of GCP resources directly from Kubernetes templates.

-    This is highly convient, as we can create a minimal privilege Service Account and related GCP resources (e.g. CloudSQL instances).
+    This is highly convient, as we can deploy a Pod, an associated minimal privilege Service Account, and related GCP resources (e.g. CloudSQL instances) within a single template.

     Notice that Config Connector itself needs access to create these GCP resources, and as such is assigned a highly-privileged Service Account with the